LukeS03/FAT32_Directory_Browser/README.md

 But when I went to extract those files from my SD card, there was a big issue: the files were corrupted and they would cause errors in any program I tried to put them into.
 Examining the raw hex bytes and comparing them to previous backup files I had lying around my computer, I realised that the files were the same after around ~65536 bytes before the corruption started.
-I observed this same phenomenom across several files that I was able to extract.
+I observed this same phenomenon across several files that I was able to extract.

 I got reading, and I realised that the FAT32 file system used on the Nintendo 3DS' SD card is stupidly simple.
 I quickly realised that the ~65536 bytes I was able to extract corresponded to the amount of bytes that one entry in the FAT table